probe-lab/website/content.en/websites/libp2p.io.md

 {{< plotly json="../../plots/latest/website-trend-hosters-libp2p.io.json" height="250px" >}}

-For the above graph, we obtained the PeerIDs from two hosters: [Protocol Labs' IPFS Websites Collab-Cluster](https://collab.ipfscluster.io/) and [Fleek](https://fleek.co).
-Each day, we examined how many of their PeerIDs appear in the list of peers providing the website in the DHT.
-Specifically, we monitor six PeerIDs for Fleek and seven PeerIDs for the Collab-Cluster.
+For the above graph, we obtained the PeerIDs from two hosting providers/pinning services: [Protocol Labs' IPFS Websites Collab-Cluster](https://collab.ipfscluster.io/) and [Fleek](https://fleek.co).
+We monitor how many of their PeerIDs appear in the list of peers providing the website to the DHT on a daily basis.
+We gather the list of providing peers every six hours from seven different vantage points with two different Kubo versions (see [Tiros](/tools/tiros)), and aggregate the distinct peers we have found.
+Then we count the number of peerIDs that belong to either Fleek or PL's Collab-Cluster.
+We monitor six PeerIDs for Fleek and seven PeerIDs for PL's Collab-Cluster.
 The sum of both bars should always be less than or equal to the number of `Reachable Non-Relayed` peers in the previous graph.

+More importantly, if both bars (for Fleek and the PL Cluster) are at zero, then this very likely means that the website has no stable providers on the IPFS DHT.

 ### IPFS Retrieval Errors {#website-trend-retrieval-errors-libp2pio-kubo}